 Gross Profit and Gross Margin.
 Our gross profit and gross margin may fluctuate from period-to-period.
-Such fluctuations may be influenced by our revenue, the mix of payment methods that our clients choose, the timing and amount of investments to expand hosting capacity, our continued investments in our services and support teams, the timing and amounts paid to freelancers in connection with our managed services offering, and the amortization expense associated with acquired intangibles and capitalized internal-use software and platform development costs.
-In addition, gross margin will be impacted by fluctuations in our revenue mix between marketplace revenue and our managed services revenue.
-We expect improvements in gross margin to continue through 2020, although not at the same rate as we experienced in 2019.
+Such fluctuations may be influenced by our revenue, the mix of payment methods that our clients choose, the timing and amount of investments to expand hosting capacity, our continued investments in our services and support teams, the timing and amounts paid to freelancers in connection with our managed services offering, and the amortization expense associated with capitalized internal-use software and platform development costs.
+In addition, gross margin will be impacted by fluctuations in our revenue mix between marketplace revenue and managed services revenue.
+For example, our managed services revenue grew at a slower rate than our marketplace revenue for the three months ended March 31, 2020 compared to the same period in 2019, and we anticipate this trend to continue, as we primarily focus on increasing client usage of and spend on our marketplace offerings.
+We expect gross margin to remain consistent throughout 2020 primarily due to the costs we will incur in the second half of 2020 as a result of our migration from the AWS data centers in California to the AWS data center in Oregon.